CountingFruit: Language-Guided 3D Fruit Counting with Semantic Gaussian Splatting: Related Work

 \subsection{Neural Representations for 3D Scene Understanding}

-Neural scene representations have transformed 3D reconstruction by modeling appearance and geometry through data-driven rendering techniques.
-A representative example is NeRF~\cite{mildenhall2021nerf}, which encodes a scene as a continuous radiance field using a multilayer perceptron (MLP) and synthesizes views via differentiable ray marching.
-Although NeRF achieves high visual fidelity, its reliance on implicit volumetric rendering leads to high computational cost and low inference throughput.
-To bring NeRF into practical agricultural applications, FruitNeRF~\cite{meyer2024fruitnerf} extends the framework with semantic supervision, constructing fruit-aware radiance fields that allow 3D fruit counting via volumetric queries.
-However, the computational latency and memory demand of NeRF-style models remain a major obstacle to real-time use in unstructured orchard environments.
+Neural scene representations have advanced 3D reconstruction by modeling appearance and geometry through learned rendering.
+NeRF~\cite{mildenhall2021nerf} represents a scene as a continuous radiance field using a multilayer perceptron and synthesizes novel views via differentiable ray marching.
+While it offers high visual fidelity, its implicit volumetric rendering incurs significant computational cost and low frame rates.

-To address these limitations, recent works have shifted toward explicit and rasterizable representations.
-3D Gaussian Splatting (3DGS)~\cite{3DGS} replaces MLPs with a collection of spatially distributed Gaussian ellipsoids, rendered using forward splatting and tile-based alpha compositing.
-This approach significantly improves rendering speed while maintaining high reconstruction quality, making it well-suited for real-time robotics and interactive systems.
-Further improvements are achieved by AdR-Gaussian~\cite{wang2024adr}, which introduces adaptive radius culling to remove low-opacity splats before rasterization and load-aware tile scheduling to reduce compute imbalance.
-These optimizations reduce GPU workload and improve scalability for large-scale scenes.
+To adapt NeRF to agricultural settings, FruitNeRF~\cite{meyer2024fruitnerf} introduces semantic supervision for fruit-aware 3D localization and instance clustering.
+However, its reliance on binary masks and fruit-specific heuristics limits open-vocabulary generalization.
+FruitNeRF++~\cite{meyer2025fruitnerf++} addresses this by learning a contrastive neural instance field guided by foundation model masks, enabling fruit-agnostic counting without handcrafted templates.